uwDavid/Node-Snippets/readme.md

 # NodeJS Snippets
-The goal of this repository is to provide quick succinct examples in Node, Express, and React in the form of code snippets.
+The goal of this repository is to provide quick succinct examples in `Node`, `Express`, and `React` in the form of code snippets.
 Users can the quickly browse to the code snippet to understand what's needed for their webserver.

 To do: